This activity takes "Tiles in the Garden", much further. We can keep the main ideas the same -

 Why do this problem?

-This activity acts as a further extension to Tiling the Garden.
+This activity acts as a further extension to Tiles in the Garden.
 It's an activity that is intended to give opportunities for those pupils to explore more deeply using their intuition and flair in the areas of both spatial awareness and number relationships.
-Many pupils may find this whole idea sparks off their curiosity and through persevering will
+Many pupils may find this whole idea sparks off their curiosity and through persevering

 As this is designed for the highest attaining, it might be presented as on the website or in a one-to-one situation, encouraging discussion between adult and pupil.
 The pupils may need access to a spreadsheet once many number results are being acquired.

 Tell me about what you have found?

 Can you describe the ways that you arrived at these numbers?

 How did you construct this on the spreadsheet you used?

 It would be good to handing over to the pupil and encouraging the curiosity question "I wonder what would happen if . . . ?"